httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Complete` header field MUST only be used if support by the resource is known to the client ({{feature-detection}}).

+# Media Type `application/partial-upload`

+The `application/partial-upload` media type describes a contiguous block of data that should be uploaded to a resource.
+There is no minimum size on the block of data and it might be empty.
+The start and end of block of data might align with the start and end of the file that should be uploaded, but are not required to do so.

 # Redirection

 The `301 (Moved Permanently)` and `302 (Found)` status codes MUST NOT be used in offset retrieval ({{offset-retrieving}}) and upload cancellation ({{upload-cancellation}}) responses.
 For other responses, the upload resource MAY return a `308 (Permanent Redirect)` status code and clients SHOULD use new permanent URI for subsequent requests.
 If the client receives a `307 (Temporary Redirect)` response to an offset retrieval ({{offset-retrieving}}) request, it MAY apply the redirection directly in an immediate subsequent upload append ({{upload-appending}}).